FullstackJack/mmhmm-books-fullstackjack/README.md

 I decided to use TailwindCSS not because I am a fanboy of it, but because it has quickly become the CSS-library-du-jour and I am curious enough to see if it helps my styling needs.
 I have to admit, the rendered HTML output looks atrocious and was my initial hesitation, but integrating it into reusable components is dead-simple and simplifies not just the co-location of styles with JSX, but also the speed at which those co-located styles are able to load at runtime (vs. CSS-in-JS solutions which get programmatically added to the page with JS).

 Furthermore, I could have used a component library like MUI, Mantine, or NextUI (and I have had success with these libaries on other projects), but I felt that keeping things simple and direct was more beneficial for this project.
 Building components from scratch is sometimes a lot more efficient than tweaking and shimming styles into an already bloated style component library.

+\*_Special Acknowledgement: Yes, it is not pixel perfect to the Figma as I prioritized form handling and data fetching functionality over styling after having created and approximated all the functional components.
+Unfortunately, there is a learning curve to memorizing all of the appropriate shorthand Tailwind classes._

 ## Roadmap